-Cold Spring Harbor, New York — For decades, comparisons have been drawn between the human brain and computer processing.
+Cold Spring Harbor, NY — For decades, comparisons have been drawn between the human brain and computer processing.
 From complex mathematical problems to evolution-based analysis of behavior and emotion, both have been compared as parallel systems.
 Yet, the larger challenge is to understand the functioning of the three-pound collection of neurons and synapses that form the human brain.

 In a landmark move to expand the understanding of the brain, the Swartz Foundation is establishing a research initiative at Cold Spring Harbor Laboratory, creating a Swartz Center for Computational Neuroscience (SCCN) at the Long Island-based facility.
 Cold Spring Harbor Laboratory (CSHL), one of the leading neuroscience research facilities worldwide, has pursued sophisticated neuroscience since the late 1980s, making significant discoveries in the understanding of the fundamental processes that govern learning and memory.